evergreen-innovations/dlc-documentation/docs/_interface/04_responseAnalysis.md

 One file per DLC in Table 7 of {{site.doc-name}}:

-1. Organize the data for one of the DLC's and upload a netCDF with 6 cases, where each case would be the results from one of the 6 simulations.
+1. Organize the response data for a given DLC and upload a netCDF with 6 cases, where each case would be the results from one of the 6 simulations.
 2. Upload a separate netCDF file for each DLC in Table 7 and get an associated report for each of the DLC's.
 3. Every report would have a table for each of the six 3-hour simulations.